sballin/GPI_W7-X/README.md

 ## Installation

 Clone this repo or download the files. middle_server.py and gui.py each depend on other files in the repo.

-Running middle_server.py requires

-    pip3 install bottleneck

-Running gui.py requires
+Install the required python packages with

-    pip3 install pillow numpy scipy matplotlib
+    pip3 install -r requirements.txt

-The correct addresses must be set in the middle_server.py and gui.py files:
+Set the correct addresses in middle_server.py and gui.py:

 * middle_server.py must have RP_HOSTNAME set to the hostname or IP address of the Red Pitaya
 * gui.py must have MIDDLE_SERVER_ADDR set to "hostname_or_ip:50000" where hostname_or_ip is for the machine on which the middle server is running